RAKWireless/rak7391-examples/MQTT_to_ModBUS_bridge/README.md

   node-red-data:
 ```

 Run `docker-compose up` at the same directory with docker compose file to start NodeRED container.
+You can then browse to `http://{host-ip}:1880` to get the familiar Node-RED web interface.

 - **NodeRED node**

 The client side is a node-red flow with [@mrcamilletti/node-red-contrib-serial-modbus-api](https://github.com/mrcamilletti/node-red-contrib-serial-modbus-api) module.
-You must install it before import this flow, run the following command in the root directory of your node-red install,  `/usr/src/node-red` for container.
+You must install it before import this flow, run the following command in the root directory of your node-red install.
+If your Node-RED is deployed in the container, change the path to `/usr/src/node-red`.

 ```
+cd ~/.node-red
 npm install @mrcamilletti/node-red-contrib-serial-modbus-api
 ```